-Organically Sonoma is written and published by Pam Strayer, a leading authority on wines from certified organic and biodynamic vines.
-She founded Wine Country Geographic in 2010 to publish guides, apps and websites to help consumers and professionals learn about organic and biodynamic producers and wines.
+Organically Sonoma is written and published by Pam Strayer, a wine writer focused exclusively on organic and biodynamic wines.
+Pam founded Wine Country Geographic in 2010 to publish guides, apps and websites to help consumers and professionals learn about fine wines from organic and biodynamic producers.

-Pam is currently Senior Editor of Slow Wine Guide 2020 (in California) and writes on organic and biodynamic topics for wine industry publications including Beverage Media, Wine Enthusiast, and Wines & Vines.
-She has also reported on the scientists featured in the recent Roundup trials for Civil Eats.
+Pam writes on organic and biodynamic topics for wine industry publications including Beverage Media, Wine Enthusiast, and Wines & Vines.
+She is also (part-time) Senior Editor of Slow Wine Guide 2020 in California .
+A former journalist, she has also reported on the scientists featured in the recent Roundup trials, writing for Civil Eats and PRI.

-Pam has also lectured on organic and biodynamic wine topics in invited talks for local environmental groups in Napa and Sonoma, moderated Demeter USA panels on biodynamic wine at Healdsburg SHED and in Oregon, and lectured for Women of the Vine & Spirits and at Santa Rosa Junior College and Sonoma State University's Wine Business Institute.
+Pam has lectured on organic and biodynamic wine topics in invited talks for local environmental groups in Napa and Sonoma, moderated Demeter USA panels on biodynamic wine at Healdsburg SHED and in Oregon, and lectured for Women of the Vine & Spirits as well as at Santa Rosa Junior College and Sonoma State University's Wine Business Institute.

 "I just wanted to extend my thanks...for your presentation on organics and biodynamics.
 The depth of information presented was astounding."